JulienBrn/BeautifulLogger/README.md

 # BeautifulLogger

+**WARNING** Version 3.0 made a complete overhaul of the code.
+Documentation is not yet updated.
+Please use version 2.1.

 A beautiful default configuration for Python loggers.

 Note: improved error messages for invalid configurations should come in the next version.